Fuchs' problem for 2-groups: Realizable groups of exponent 4

-\begin{Prop} Let $G$ be a $2$-group with exponent $4$.
-Then, there exists a polycyclic generating set for $G$ such that the operation $*$ defined as in Equation \ref{eq:*gen} makes $G$ into an elementary abelian $2$-group, and $*$ satisfies equations (1) and (2) of Lemma \ref{lem:MoranTench*} for all $a,b,c \in G$. \end{Prop}
+\begin{Prop} Let $G$ be a group of exponent $4$ and nilpotency class at most $3$, and that has a good generating sequence $X = (x_1, \dots, x_n)$.
+Then, the operation $*$ defined in Equation \ref{eq:*op} makes $G$ into an elementary abelian $2$-group, and $*$ satisfies equations (1) and (2) of Lemma \ref{lem:MoranTench*} for all $a,b,c \in G$. \end{Prop}

-\begin{proof} We will proceed by induction on the nilpotency class of $G$, with the base case provided by Proposition \ref{prop:nil2exp4*}.
-Assume that the result is true for all groups with exponent $4$ and nilpotency class $n$, for some $n \ges 2$, and let $G$ be a group with exponent $4$ and nilpotency class $n+1$.
-This means that $G/Z(G)$ has exponent $4$ and nilpotency class $n$, and so there exists a polycyclic generating set for $G/Z(G)$ such that the operation $*$, defined as in Equation \ref{eq:*gen}, satisfies equations (1) and (2) of Lemma \ref{lem:MoranTench*} for all elements of $G/Z(G)$.
-Moreover, if $\overline{x}$ denotes the image of an element $x$ of $G$ in $G/Z(G)$, we may assume that there exists an $s > 1$ and a polycyclic generating sequence $x_1, \dots x_k$ of $G$ such that $\overline{x_1}, \dots \overline{x_s}$ is a polycyclic generating sequence of $G/Z(G)$ satisfying the inductive hypothesis and $x_{s+1}, \dots, x_k$ is a polycyclic generating sequence for $Z(G)$.